Road construction practices

 • Use of clean drain rock to aid stormwater.

-• This reused concrete has been used as part of the roadway base for 100’s of miles of street repaving projects since 1977 and 3 million tons of concrete material has been recycled to date.
+Since 1977, this reused concrete has been part of the roadway base for 100's of miles of repaved streets.
+So far, we have recycled 3 million tons of concrete.

-• When roads are excavated during reconstruction, original materials such as streetcar rails and re-bar are often under the surface.
-Minneapolis recycles this material through the City’s Solid Waste & Recycling Transfer Station.
+Reconstruction often digs up original materials, like buried streetcar rails and rebar.
+They're under the roads.
+Minneapolis recycles this materials through the City's Solid Waste & Recycling Transfer Station.

-• Minneapolis has recycled asphalt since 1997.
-When a street surface is milled off for resurfacing for renovation projects, the millings are put out to asphalt plants for recycling.
-The city then uses the reconditioned asphalt mix for paving.
+• Minneapolis has recycled asphalt since 1977.
+In renovation projects, workers must mill a street to resurface it.
+They send the millings to asphalt plans for recycling.
+The City then uses the reconditioned asphalt mix to paving.

-• Minneapolis Transportation Maintenance & Repair Division is now using an asphalt recycler to take asphalt milling remnants and turn it into hot patch mix for pothole filling in the winter.
+The Minneapolis Transportation Maintenance & Repair Division is now using an asphalt recycler.
+It takes asphalt milling remnants and makes hot patch mix for winter pothole filling.

-• Fly ash use, a waste product from coal plant production, is now used in the city’s Portland cement mix at 15%.
-Cement creates carbon dioxide so a reduction of cement used in the mix, reduces the amount of carbon dioxide released out into the environment.
+• Fly ash use, a waste product from coal plant production, is now used in the City's Portland cement mix at 15%.
+Cement creates carbon dioxide.
+So, using less cement in the mix reduces its release into the environment.

-• Topsoil for the replanting of boulevards as part of street reconstruction is produced via composted materials.
+• The topsoil for replanting boulevards in street work is from composted materials.

 Salvaged bricks available to public